There are two versions of the interactive calculator: one works on IBM PC's

 and compatibles running recent versions of the Microsoft Windows operating system,

 or a recomputation after initial entitlement.
-Summary results are presented on the
+Several pages of output are printed in the

 The calculator can produce a benefit for any historical case from the first